mavi82/RedmineSelectize/README.md

 ## Configuration

 Once installed, the plugin requires no additional configuration.
-All `select` tags in Redmine will automatically be converted into Select2 elements without needing to modify Redmine or plugin source code.
+All `select` tags in Redmine will automatically be converted into Selectize elements without needing to modify Redmine or plugin source code.

 ## Compatibility

 - **Redmine:** Compatible with versions 4.x and higher.
-- **Select2:** Version 4.x.
+- **Selectize:** Version 0.15.2.

 ## Contributing